 SUIC iDrink Installation of Two New iDrink Smart IoT Beverage Vending Machines in New York, USA

-/EIN News/ -- NEW YORK, NY and Taipei, Nov.
-12, 2019 (GLOBE NEWSWIRE) -- via NEWMEDIAWIRE -- SUIC iDrink is set to install two new iDrink Smart IoT Beverage Vending Machines in New York, USA, its first ever in the North American market.
+NEW YORK CITY, NEW YORK, USA, November 12, 2019 /EINPresswire.com/ -- SUIC iDrink is set to install two new iDrink Smart IoT Beverage Vending Machines in New York, USA, its first ever in the North American market.
 SUIC is optimistic that this will demonstrate SUIC’s market development expertise that focuses not only on market expansion globally, but also on adopting localization strategies to provide maximum growth opportunities for iDrink Smart IoT Beverage Vending Machines in North America.
 SUIC and iDrink together employ technological expertise required to advance significant technology in the beverage industry.

 Outlook